 No, you can only complete and submit a course feedback form until the posted deadline.
 For courses greater than two weeks in duration, collection of course feedback ends the last day of classes, i.e., before final exams.

 All course feedback forms will include a core set of 13 questions: nine that use a rating scale, three are demographic and one open-ended question.
-For online or hybrid (i.e., in person and online) courses, additional questions on online learning experiences will be included in course feedback forms as well.
-Finally, faculty can add up to 13 additional questions to obtain feedback about other aspects specific to their courses.
+Faculty can also add up to 13 additional questions to obtain feedback about other aspects specific to their courses.

 No, the questions on Douglas’ course feedback form focus on the course as a structured learning experience rather than on instructors’ teaching abilities.
 You may receive other questionnaires to provide instructional feedback.
 Those questionnaires are administered through different processes.